← Back to Resources

 ITAR-compliant FAI software is a system that helps you create AS9102 first article inspection reports while ensuring ITAR-controlled technical data is stored, accessed, and shared only in ways allowed by ITAR.
 It does that through secure hosting, U.S. data residency, and access controls.

-Some tools treat ITAR as a deployment toggle (e.g., “we can host in a U.S. government cloud”).
+Some tools treat ITAR as a deployment toggle (for example, "we can host in a U.S. government cloud").
 ITAR compliance means controlling access by nationality, subcontractor sharing, support personnel, and data export paths.
-In other words, the software helps, but the system you run is what’s compliant.
+In other words, the software helps, but the system you run is what is compliant.

 3. Who needs it (and when)?